ceilfors/gq/backlog.md

 # Technical debt
 - Rename GqTransformation to GqASTTransformation to follow standard
+- Move @Gq out of ast package.
+- Rename package to com.ceilfors.groovy instead of transform.
-- Remove ast package as it's a useless layer.
+- Remove ast layer in test case
 - This code in GqFile seems to be a responsibility of someone else: writer.indentLevel = methodCalls.size()

 # Bug